 In 1998, Jim Coursolle was nominated as one of the 13 national finalists for the radio industry's most prestigious award, Radio Ink Magazine's and the Radio Advertising Bureau's "Broadcaster of the Year" award.
 Finalists included broadcasters from the nation's largest broadcast-group owners and the most successful organizations.
 2015 marks Jim’s 54th year in the radio broadcasting industry.
+In 2018, Coursolle enters his 57th year in radio broadcasting.

 In 2005, Coursolle founded Armada Media Corporation, a company operating 30 radio stations throughout the United States.
 Until 2008, Jim held positions of CEO and Chairman of Armada.
 Prior to that, Coursolle, as an individual, had been part owner of three radio stations, a majority owner of four others, before becoming majority owner of two rated market FM stations in Green Bay and Appleton/Oshkosh, Wisconsin which he sold in 2003.